awsdocs/amazon-mwaa-user-guide/doc_source/samples-custom-metrics.md

 ## Permissions<a name="samples-custom-metrics-permissions"></a>
 + No additional permissions are required to use the sample code on this page\.

-## Requirements<a name="samples-custom-metrics-dependencies"></a>
+## Dependencies<a name="samples-custom-metrics-dependencies"></a>
 + No additional dependencies are required to use the sample code on this page\.
 The sample code uses the [Apache Airflow v1\.10\.12 base install](https://raw.githubusercontent.com/apache/airflow/constraints-1.10.12/constraints-3.7.txt) on your environment\.
 + No additional dependencies are required to use the sample code on this page\.
-The sample code uses the Apache Airflow v2\.0\.2 base install [https://github\.com/aws/aws\-mwaa\-local\-runner/blob/main/docker/config/requirements\.txt](https://github.com/aws/aws-mwaa-local-runner/blob/main/docker/config/requirements.txt) on your environment\.
+The sample code uses the [Apache Airflow v2\.0\.2 base install](https://github.com/aws/aws-mwaa-local-runner/blob/main/docker/config/requirements.txt) on your environment\.

 ## Code sample<a name="samples-custom-metrics-code"></a>